catalyst-cloud/catalystcloud-docs/source/compute/anti-affinity-groups-ha.rst

         group.
 For example, we may not have enough capacity on the same hypervisor to place another instance in affinity, or enough hypervisors with sufficient capacity to place instances in anti-affinity.

+        In this case it may be preferable to use a 'soft' affinity option, depending on your requirements.

     .. tab:: Ansible